A.K.A. Dr. Ulysses Blackthorne, Monster Hunter

 His son, Colin Hobson-Smythe, changed his name (partly) to avoid association with Dear Old Dad.
 He’s Mama’s Boy through and through, finished a degree at Cambridge, and to Hobson’s horror, became a very successful TV actor.
 He currently plays Col. Nigel Rammage, the villainous hunk of The Ocean of Storms.
 It’s a soap set on a lunar base in the year 2114.
 Imagine Space 1999 meets One Life to Live.
 Hobson-Smythe is actually a decent actor, for the genre.

 Hobson-pere lives in a “donated” studio trailer near the industrial port of Long Beach, where he ekes out a living, trading rent and a small stipend for duties as groundskeeper at The Final Stop Trailer Park.
 His neighbors include the crazy cat-lady Mrs. Hudgins plus a few other faded Hollywood stunt men, best boys, and other human flotsam and jetsam.
+The handyman / groundskeeper is Charley Breckenridge, a Were-hamster who appeared on Fright Night with his werewolf girlfriend, who promptly ran amok.
+Hobson befriended him and found him a ruined trailer that Charley fixed up.
+Charley is not too bright and often walks about in short-shorts and nothing more, all the easier to turn into a hamster.

 Geoffrey the Ape, Manservant in Professor Elemental’s ‘Chaphop’ Videos (2007-present)